canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 You should now be set up to use the Metaverse javascript libraries.
 We are using the async/await syntax.
 The await keyword can only be used in async functions so we will create async functions to perform all actions.

-First lets define some key variables
+First let's define some key variables
 ```
-var wallet        //An object representing your Metaverse Wallet
+let wallet        //An object representing your Metaverse Wallet
-var mnemonic      //A mnemonic code word used to generate your Wallet
+let mnemonic      //A mnemonic code word used to generate your Wallet
-var addresses     //An array containing addresses belonging to the wallet
+let addresses     //An array containing addresses belonging to the wallet
-var balances      //A JSON object containing Wallet balances
+let balances      //A JSON object containing Wallet balances
 ```

 Start by creating a function to generate a new mnemonic
 ```
 async function generateMnemonic(){
   mnemonic = await Metaverse.wallet.generateMnemonic()
 }
 ```

-And a function to create a Wallet from the mnemonic, using the testnet keyword since we're on the testnet.
+And a function to create a wallet from the mnemonic, using the testnet keyword since we're on the testnet
 ```
 async function createWallet(){
   wallet  = await Metaverse.wallet.fromMnemonic(mnemonic,'testnet')
   addresses = await wallet.getAddresses()  // get list of addresses
 }
 ```

-Once you've created a wallet you must get some testnet ETP from the testnet faucet.
+Once you've created a wallet you must get some testnet ETP from the [testnet faucet](https://free.mvs.org/).

-A function to get Wallet balances
+A function to get wallet balances.
+Note: this is the blockchain object you initialized before.
 ```
 async function getETPBalance(){